 3. Add your book to lists in Goodreads’ Listopia section

-Also, take some time with this approach – don’t add your book to 20 lists in one day.
+Also, take some time with this approach – don’t ask folks to add your book to 20 lists in one day.
 Instead, spread your activity out, one list today, two this weekend, one next week, etc.

 Here are some other timesaving Goodreads solutions to double-up on your social media activity: